PistoiaHELM/HELMNotationToolkit/Readme.md

 The HELMNotationToolkit provides functionality to work with HELM notation and is used by the HELM editor and antibody editor.

-This version supports the first version of HELM only. (i.e. without the later extensions that support ambiguity.
+This version supports the first version of HELM only. (i.e. without the later extensions that support ambiguity).
 The latest functionality can be found in the HELM2NotationToolkit.

 ## Getting started ##